Frolic-chat/frolic-chat.github.io/wiki/FAQ.md

 On the [issue tracker!](https://github.com/Frolic-chat/Frolic/issues)

 ## What happened to F-Chat Rising?
 No one knows.
 What we do know is that the maintainer was absent from the Rising repository for over 6 months prior to it unexpectedly going offline.
 Additionally, the f-list profile of the maintainer's bot was updated sometime around February 8, 2025, and was subsequently blocked from viewing due to a "shocking and harmful content violation".
-As of March 17, the owner has not edited the profile to lift the block.
+As of April 3, the owner has not edited the profile to lift the block.
 Speculating on what's going on with real people is rude and unprofessional, so we won't go any further than the facts.

 ## What features does Frolic offer over the old F-Chat Rising client?
 We have a full changelog [available here!](wiki/CHANGELOG.html)